boilerrat/awesome-decentralized-autonomous-organizations/awesome-DAOs/docs/index.md

 - [The DAOist](https://www.thedaoist.co/) - Summoning conferences, un-conferences, assemblages, informal gatherings and meetups.
 All kinds of IRL and online gatherings for DAOists of all backgrounds.
 - [YAP DAO](https://www.yapdao.xyz/) - a community that provides public relations and communications support to the DeFi world.
 - [Wildfire DAO](https://twitter.com/Wildfire_DAO) - a meta-governance initiative to connect and align community members from across the ecosystem, creating community-focused working groups to tackle token design, governance and coordination problems in an open and collaborative manner.
-- [WGMI](https://www.wgmi.community/) - WGMI was built for educating up and coming community professionals & leaders in the Web3 space.

 ## Smart Contracts and Development

 - [api3](https://api3.org/) - API3 is a platform that enables blockchain-based decentralized applications (dApps) to access blockchain-external, real-world data and services via application programming interfaces (APIs).
+- [Cookbook.dev](https://www.cookbook.dev/) - Find any smart contract, Build your project faster.Find smart contracts, solidity libraries, and discover protocols.
 - [Open Zeppelin](https://www.openzeppelin.com/) - an open-source framework to build secure smart contracts.

 ## Sports DAOs